ctharve/GxE-pipeline/README.md

 ### VI.
 Notes
   * Label the top directory as: td=/wsu/home/groups/piquelab/charvey/GxE
   * Scripts that call other scripts are chained together using ->
+  * Sections I is performed per plate, so we will use DP1 as an example.
+All other plates can be processed similarly by replacing "DP1."

 ## Details
 ##### 1.)
 Create directories, symbolic link to fastqs, and distribute scripts for alignment